rust-lang/book/src/ch05-03-method-syntax.md

    | ^^^^^^^^^^^^^^^^^ cannot borrow as mutable
 ```

-We will get a similar error if we try to call `set_width` on an immutable reference to a `Rectangle`, even if the underlying data is mutable:
+We will get a similar error if we try to call `set_width` on an immutable reference to a `Rectangle`, even if the underlying rectangle is mutable:

 ```aquascope,permissions,boundaries,stepper,shouldFail
 #struct Rectangle {